cvqnguyen/formula_1_exploration/README.md

 ## Conclusion
 The fastest qualifying lap proved to a strong indicator for success in a given F1 race.
 The null hypothesis of the pole position not having any effect on a race can be rejected.

-The fastest raceday lap cannot be used as an indicator for success in a given F1 race.
+Due to its low correlation to the finishing position, the fastest raceday lap cannot be used as an indicator for success in a given F1 race.
 The null hypothesis of fastest lap not having any effect on a race cannot be rejected.

 ## Further Research